bburns/mingo/README.md

 - Run `npm test` to build and run unit tests.
 - Submit pull request.

-To validate correct behaviour and semantics of operators, you may also test against [mongoplayground.net](https://mongoplayground.net/). _Credit to the [author](https://github.com/feliixx)_.
+To validate correct behaviour and semantics of operators, you may also test against [mongoplayground.net](https://mongoplayground.net/).
+Credit to the author _[@feliix](https://github.com/feliixx)_.

-_A big thank you to all users and [CONTRIBUTORS](https://github.com/kofrasa/mingo/graphs/contributors) of this library._
+A big thank you to all users and [CONTRIBUTORS](https://github.com/kofrasa/mingo/graphs/contributors) of this library.

 ## License